Showing posts with label Jung. Show all posts

 *

 Symbols are integral to Browne's proto-psychology.
-In Religio Medici Egyptian hieroglyphs, along with the 'book of nature' and music are each proposed to contain symbols which provide a wealth of spiritual wisdom to the receptive enquirer.
+In Religio Medici Egyptian hieroglyphs along with the 'book of nature' and music are each proposed to contain symbols which provide a wealth of spiritual wisdom to the receptive enquirer.
 The sources of Browne's literary symbolism are varied.
 The Bible and Greek mythology were rich hunting grounds for his proper-name symbolism.
 He also developed 'home-grown' symbols such as the urn and quincunx which enable him, 'by concentrating, almost like a hypnotist, on this pair of unfamiliar symbols, to paradoxically release the reader's mind into an infinite number of associative levels of awareness, without preconception to give shape and substance to quite literally cosmic generalizations'.
 [8]

-It was the South African traveller and explorer Laurens van der Post (1906-96) who introduced Carl Jung to one of the greatest of all Browne's psychological observations, one which celebrates the mystery of consciousness and employs a highly original proper-place name symbol fitting of the unconscious psyche.
+Geographic place names and their frequently unconscious associations are also utilized by Browne.
+One in particular made a big impression upon C.G.
+Jung.
+It was the South African traveller and explorer Laurens van der Post (1906-96) who introduced Carl Jung to one of the greatest of all Browne's psychological observations which celebrates the mystery of consciousness and employs a highly original proper-place name symbol fitting of the unconscious psyche.
+Van der Post quoted Browne’s bold declaration -

-Van der Post quoted Browne’s bold declaration - 'We carry within us the wonders we seek without us.
-There is all Africa, and her prodigies in us'; and recorded Jung's response.
+and recorded Jung's response.
 ‘He was deeply moved.
 He wrote it down and exclaimed 'that was, and is, just it.
 But it needed the Africa without to drive home the point in my own self'.
 Clearly, Jung was impressed by Browne's proto-psychology proper-name symbolism.
 [9]

 It remains unknown whether Jung read Religio Medici which was translated into German in 1746.
-He was however fond of quoting its title and once stated – ‘For the educated person who studied alchemy as part of his general education it was a real Religio medici [10]
+Jung was however fond of quoting its title and once stated – ‘For the educated person who studied alchemy as part of his general education it was a real Religio medici [10]

 According to Jung the seventeenth century was the era in which alchemy and hermetic philosophy attained their most significance.
 In his view Browne’s era was 'one of those periods in human history when symbol formation still went on unimpeded'.
 He also noted that Hermetic philosophy was, in the main, practised by physicians not only because many known alchemists were physicians, but also because chemistry in those days was essentially a pharmacopeia.
 [11]